 4. Older machines are more likely to fail, which is why it is best to follow a standard replacement cycle 4 years.
 Hardware failure results in service calls, lost work, and much inconvenience on the part of the client.

 In an effort to address these problems, ”trickle down” systems will not be offered as usable computer systems on campus.
 All systems reaching the maximum age of 4 years will be either sold to campus members, sold back to the original vendor for credit, or recycled through an approved electronics recycling vendor.

 Technology Services provides the following support to all approved computer systems:

-For machines not purchased in accordance with TS recommendations, TS will provide general support but may need to refer the client back to the vendor for assistance.
+For machines not purchased in accordance with TS recommendations, TS will provide general support but will likely need to refer the client back to the vendor for assistance.

-The replacement cycle is carried out by Technology Services staff under the auspices of the Vice President for Finance and Administration.
+The replacement cycle is carried out by Technology Services staff under the auspices of the Executive Vice President and Chief Financial Officer.

 For questions about computer replacement or support, please contact the Technology Service Desk at 253.879.8585 or email@example.com.